stevencohn/WindowsPowerShell/readme.md

 Prune unused docker containers and dangling images.

 #### `Remove-Locked`
 Remove a System-owned file or directory.
+Attempts multiple approaches to remove stubborn items.

 #### `Repair-Path`
 Clean up the PATH environment variable, removing duplicates, empty values, and optionally paths that do not exist.